 Below: 1st & 2nd photos - The phyllaries are of unequal length with a darker green mid-rid and 3 to 5 prominent nerves.
 Stalks hairy.
 3rd photo - The stiff upper leaves do not have stalks, but touch the downy stem.

 Below: 1st photo - The lower leaves have long stalks and an adaxial groove.
-2nd photo - The basal leaves are on long stalks with a prominent groove on upper side (adaxial) of the stalks.
+2nd photo - The basal leaves are on long stalks and also have the prominent groove on upper side (adaxial) of the stalks.

 Below - Seeds: Seed heads of Stiff Goldenrod are very picturesque in the brown fall landscape.
 The seeds (2nd photo) are obconic shape ribbed cypselae with a fluffy white pappus attached.

 Notes: Eloise Butler first recorded introducing Stiff Goldenrod to the Garden on August 23, 1910 with plants obtained from the area of Minnehaha Park (Minneapolis).
-Three more were transplanted from Glenwood Park (which surrounds the Garden) on Oct.
+Three more were transplanted from Glenwood Park (which surrounded the Garden) on Oct.
 28, 1912 and Oct.
 17, 1917.
+Other planting years were 1921, '22, '23, '24, '25, '26, '27 and '28.
 Stiff Goldenrod was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and on each subsequent Garden census.
 Cary George noted planting it in 1995.
 The plant is native to Minnesota and widely distributed - reported in all but 14 widely scattered counties.
 It is present in the United States from the Rocky Mountains eastward.
 There are 18 species of Solidago known in the wild in Minnesota.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.